zoemeziere/Common_gardens_2024/README.md

 ### **05_genomic_PCA.R**
 - Perform PCA on genomic SNP data
-  - All individuals
+  - For all individuals,
-  - Subset with outgroup samples representing three cryptic taxa
+  - For all individuals together with outgroup samples representive of the three cryptic taxa, and
-  - Subset of five samples per taxon
+  - For a subset of five samples per taxon
 - Code reproduces **Figure 2A**

 ### **06_taxon_distribution.R**